-There are many factors that can help new Canadians achieve success as a franchisee.
+There are many factors that can help new Canadians achieve franchisee success.
 One of the benefits of the franchise model is that it provides a proven system for success.
 If you’re a newcomer to Canada and looking to start a new business, this can be a smart way to start a successful business.

 Following a franchisor’s system can often reduce the risk of starting a new business from scratch.
 While the franchise system can be a great model to follow, there are other factors that will help you to succeed.